CMU-SAFARI/Victima/README.md

 docker run --rm -v $PWD:/app/ kanell21/artifact_evaluation:victima_ptwcp_v1.1 python3 /app/scripts/create_csv.py
 ```

+If one of the jobs is still running, the ``` scripts/list_of_experiments.py```  gets invoked to print the status of the jobs ( Experiment name, Status {Running,Completed}, Time ) and informs about how many have been completed and how many are still running.
+The create_csv.py exits if all the jobs are not completed.

 2\.
 Creates all the plots under ./plots and outputs all plots in tabular
 format in ./plots_in_tabular.txt